Get Maintouch

 This is retrieval augmented generation.
 The AI pulls from pre-filtered source sets built from search indexes, then synthesizes an answer.

-Pages with structured lists, quotes, and statistics had 30-40% higher visibility in AI responses.
+According to a 2024 Princeton study on Generative Engine Optimization, pages with structured lists, quotes, and statistics had 30-40% higher visibility in AI responses.
 The AI looks for citation-worthy elements it can extract and reference cleanly.

 Traditional SEO authority signals still matter.
 Domain authority, backlink profiles, and ranking position determine which pages enter the retrieval pool before the AI considers citing them.